Ambulatory care coordinator jobs in Tulsa, OK - 21 jobs

 JOB REQUIREMENTS:

-* Registered Nurse (RN) or Masters-level Behavioral Health Professional (LPC, LMFT, LCSW, LCPC, BCBA, RPsy) with current license to practice at the independent practice level.
+* Registered Nurse (RN) or Masters-level Behavioral Health Professional (LPC, LMFT, LCSW, LCPC, RPsy) with current license to practice at the independent practice level.

 * Verbal and written communication skills.

-* Analytical and decision making skills.
+* Analytical and decision-making skills.

 * PC and database experience.